 Dear Pastor/Parish Administrator/Principal/Parish or School Community,

 Thank you for participating in CRS Rice Bowl this Lent.
-What started as a way for Catholics in the United States to respond to the famine in Africa in 1976 has evolved into a Lenten tradition bringing us closer together as one Church and one human family.
+What started as a way for Catholics in the United States to respond to the famine in Africa 50 years ago has evolved into a Lenten tradition bringing us closer together as one Church and one human family.

 This year, [insert number of participating communities] from our (arch)diocese participated in CRS Rice Bowl and raised a total of [insert total diocesan contribution] for our sisters and brothers experiencing poverty and hunger both here in our local (arch)diocese and around the world.